Yarning

 Designer: Iris Pham

-Deliverables: Logo, Business Card, Guideline Manual, Poster, Banners, Booklet, Lanyard and Merchandise
+Deliverables: Logo, Business Card, Guideline Manual, Poster, Banners, Booklet, Lanyard, and Merchandise

 Instructor: Judy Armstrong